Berlin Turnpike: History

 The Hartford and New Haven Turnpike was a toll road chartered in 1798 and built in 1798-99 to connect the cities of New Haven and Hartford in the U.S. state of Connecticut.
-The turnpike was built to connect the courthouses of New Haven and Hartford in as straight of a route as allowed by the terrain.
+The turnpike was built to connect the courthouses of New Haven and Hartford in as straight a route as was allowed by the terrain.
 Its southern terminus was at Grove Street, which forms the northern boundary of the original nine squares of New Haven.
 The road's straight line principle caused several intermediate town centers to be bypassed.

 Since the turnpike's original construction, the roadway has been realigned and substantially widened to become the Berlin Turnpike that it is today — a major commercial thoroughfare.
 Many parts of the original alignment are maintained as local roads or unsigned state roads.